lxc/incus/doc/api-extensions.md

 ## `instance_ready_state`

-This introduces a new `Ready` state for instances which can be set using `devlxd`.
+This introduces a new `Ready` state for instances which can be set using `/dev/incus`.

 ## `network_bgp_holdtime`